 Through adopting digital technologies and new construction techniques, significant improvements in productivity are possible, which will increase profit margins.

 “The key to increasing margins within the sector is to improve productivity and to eliminate waste.
-Through adopting digital technologies and new construction techniques, significant improvements in productivity are possible, which will increase profit margins,” he said.
+Through adopting digital technologies and new construction techniques, significant improvements in productivity are possible, which will increase profit margins,” Wolstenholme told Construction News.

 Implementing technology into a construction operation doesn’t have to be a cost-prohibitive undertaking.
 By embracing digital and mobile technology, real cost savings can be realized almost instantly, boosting firms’ bottom lines and freeing up time for the next project.
 The projected cost savings in rooting out inefficiencies over time can be massive, and an intelligently planned technology implementation will likely pay for itself after just a few jobs.